umbopepato/visua-website/_guide/structuring-identity-files.md

 #### Values

-The following is the list of all the values Visua is capable of understanding and their suffixes:
+The following is the list of all the values Visua is capable of understanding along with their suffixes:

 |Value/Definition|Corresponding CSSStyleValue|Required suffix|
 |---|---|---|